Here’s a reality of life: we all get stuck in a rut occasionally.

 1) Take Pride in the Things Around You

 I’ve never been a neat freak.
 In fact, I’m a pretty messy person.
-My house, my car, it’s often got stuff strewn about it, that can lead to a really cluttered environment.
+My house, my car, it’s often got stuff strewn about that can lead to a really cluttered environment.

 You know the old saying “cluttered space, cluttered mind” – it’s absolutely true.
 Especially if you’re now spending more time quarantining or working from home.

-But I’ve found a more useful way for me to look at this is to take pride in my things and my environment,.
+But I’ve found a more useful way for me to look at this is to take pride in my things and my environment.

 For instance, I use a $3,000 laptop every single day to do my work.
 Yet, the screen is covered in smudges from months of use without wiping it down.
 My car has clothes, receipts, and old drinks in the cup holders.